-What began as a seed of an idea is growing every day.
-Daily we are receiving contributions from individuals.
-Educators, facilitators and community members are using the tool with groups to invite conversation and learning.
+What began as a seed of an idea is growing.
+Weekly, we are receiving contributions from individuals and groups while educators, facilitators and community members are using the tool with groups to invite conversation and learning.

 Scroll down, for examples of how together we are exploring what individuals hold sacred within their communities, how it makes them feel and how they tend and nurture their relationships with the natural world.

 Contact us to learn more about how you can partner and share this work in your community.

 Elevating the Conversation

 Every year a local private colleges hosts an annual Peace and Justice Lecture series.
 Prior to one lecture that focused on Rights of Nature students were invited to share their gratitude and ways in which they tend their relationships with nature.
 The submissions were aggregated into an invocation and read by the students, to the audience, as images were displayed on the screen.
 The following is their invocation.